 If coaching is a continuous process, then it is not uncommon at all for coaching clients to email their coach about non-administrative matters.
 You may be wondering, how does this work?
 Is it coaching?

 Today’s post explains how some emails are considered coaching and will discuss some best practices that can be rules for the road.
 These rules can also apply to voice mail correspondence.

 Non-administrative emails can include such things as assessment results and “journal” entries.
 What do I mean by journal entries?
 Reflections connected to your coaching agreements (see Core Competencies, #2) and coaching goals.
 This can include reflections on the last coaching conversation or thoughts about an event like how a meeting you led went where you tried a new behavior or something surprising happened.
 I invite my coaching clients to use any form of communication they prefer to communicate between face to face meetings.
 You might choose email and a parallel coaching process can emerge through these email strings.
-However, what are the rules of engagement?
+(See below for more on “journaling”) So what are the rules of engagement?
 Here is what I suggest to my clients so there are clear, mutual expectations.